samuelle107/reddit-scrapper-for-discord-bot/README.md

 4. Replace all of those values with your own values
 5. Add your Discord channel id (The channel where the bot will live on the Discord server)
 6. Run `python3 bot.py`
+7. I forgot to create a table for you guys and I will get to it later.
+But for now, you have to manually create a table on Postgres.

 ## Bot Commands
 - !add_keywords arg1 arg2 ...